wso2/docs-mi/en/docs/reference/mediators/throttle-mediator.md

 It can also be used when you want to restrict certain user groups (i.e., IP addresses and domains) from accessing your system.
 The Throttle mediator defines a throttle group which includes the following.

--   A throttle policy defines the extent to which, individuals and groups of IP addresses or domains should be allowed to access the service.
+-   A throttle policy defines the extent to which individuals and groups of IP addresses or domains should be allowed to access the service.
 -   A mediation sequence to handle requests accepted based on the throttle policy.
 -   A mediation sequence to handle requests rejected based on the throttle policy.